Last updated on:

 Not a personal weakness

-After some searching online, she realised it must be menopause.
-She knew she was approaching menopause and her changed periods were a sign.
-But she didn’t know how ADD and menopause were connected.
-“I really hadn’t thought that hormonal changes could have such an impact on my ADD.”
-What she used to have under control suddenly unravelled.
-The impulsivity and sensitivity to stimuli; it all became more intense.
+After doing some research online, she realised it must be menopause.
+She knew she was approaching menopause and that her periods changing was a sign.
+But she had no idea how ADD and menopause were connected.
+“I'd never considered that hormonal changes could have such an impact on my ADD.”
+Things she'd previously had under control suddenly went off the rails.
+The impulsivity and sensitivity to stimuli all became more intense.

-She first tried to sort it herself.
+She first tried to solve it herself.
 Stricter routines, more planning.
 Eventually, she hit a wall.
-She had a panic attack at work.
-In the middle of a meeting.
-That’s when she knew: I need help.
+She had a panic attack at work, right in the middle of a meeting.
+Then she knew: I need help.

 She sought help from a psychologist with experience in ADD and menopause.
-The search wasn’t easy, but she eventually found someone.
+The search wasn't easy, but she eventually found someone.
 “And what a relief that was.”
-The psychologist recognised everything Maud described.
-“She told me it wasn’t a personal weakness, but a hormonally amplified vulnerability.
-That many women with ADD completely hit a wall during menopause, precisely because they have kept everything going for years through sheer willpower.”
+She recognised everything Maud was telling her.
+“She told me it wasn't a personal weakness, but a hormonally amplified vulnerability.
+That many women with ADD get completely stuck during menopause, precisely because they've spent years keeping everything going on sheer willpower.”

-Together with the psychologist, she looked at what could be done differently.
-Being less strict with herself, fewer stimuli, and no longer trying to do everything as before.
-The psychologist suggested speaking to her GP about hormone therapy.
+Together with the psychologist, she looked at what she could do differently.
+Being less hard on herself, reducing stimuli and no longer trying to do everything the way she used to.
+The psychologist suggested talking to her GP about hormone therapy.
 Maud seized this opportunity with both hands.
-She adjusted her diet and lifestyle and after a few months also noticed the effects of the hormone therapy.
+She adjusted her diet and lifestyle and, after a few months, started to notice the effects of the hormone therapy.
 “What a relief!
-I started to feel more at ease again and could organise things again.
-I was as happy as Larry.”
-She also temporarily reduced her working hours to get more peace of mind.
+My head felt clearer again and I could coordinate things once more.
+I was over the moon.”
+She also temporarily reduced her working hours to get more headspace.

 How is she doing now?

 Maud is now back at work, with clear boundaries.
-She now honestly says when it’s too much.
-At home, she has built in regular moments of rest.
-Her partner now understands more about what ADD does in combination with menopause.
-There is room again for lightness and tenderness.
-“I am still Maud.
+She's now honest when it's all getting too much.
+At home, she has scheduled in regular moments of rest.
+Her partner now understands more about how ADD and menopause interact.
+There's room for light-heartedness and tenderness again.
+“I'm still Maud.
 Still chaotic, enthusiastic, intense.
-That won’t change and I have accepted that.”
-She gives herself more space to breathe and to rest.
-“And maybe that’s the biggest gain.
-That’s how I’ll get through menopause.”
+That won't change and I've accepted it.”
+She gives herself more space to breathe and rest.
+“And that is perhaps the biggest win.
+I'll get through menopause this way.”